diegofornalha/coflow.com.br/content/pages/2023/janeiro/parcerias/geekhunter.md

       Your project will save time and resources by finding the best developers for Smart Contracts Cadence
     text: >
-      I want to introduce you to GeekHunter, it's a company specialized in dev recruiting.
+      I want to introduce you to GeekHunter, it's a company specializing in dev recruiting.
 They offer a platform to connect companies with pre-selected dev, reversing the traditional recruitment model.
 Instead of developers applying for jobs, it's the employers who make interview invitations, and